hanchau/glogging/content/post/understanding_hyperloglog.md

 - The Estimation is **wrong** as we have only seen "A" so far.
 - Continue Reading for an explanation :).

-Park the above Estimation aside for a while, I know you must have some questions like - from where this exponent is coming into the picture, why did we hash our elements etc.
+Park the above Estimation aside for a while, I know you must have some questions like - from where this exponent is coming into the picture, why did we hash our elements, etc.

 Quoting from the LogLog Paper -
 > For a string x ∈ {0,1}∞, Let ρ(x) denotes the position of its first 1-bit.
-Thus ρ(1...) = 1, ρ(001...) = 3, etc. Clearly we expect about n/2ᵏ amongst the distinct elements of set to have a ρ value equal to k.
+Thus ρ(1...) = 1, ρ(001...) = 3, etc. Clearly we expect about n/2ᵏ amongst the distinct elements of the set to have a ρ value equal to k.

 ```
 Let's look at it this way :
 Part A:
 Consider 2 binary strings - A = '1 _ _ _ _ _' and B = '0 _ _ _ _ _'.
-We can clearly see that the first bit divides the set of all possible strings of length 6 into two equal halves.
+We can see that the first bit divides the set of all possible strings of length 6 into two halves.
 Similarly the first 2 bits divide the set of strings into 4 equal subsets.
 That's why we use an exponent 2.

 Part B:
-The large value of the ρ indicates the large number of distinct elements.
-Because of uniform distribution of the hash function, we can say that the large ρ implies the high probability of having large number of distinct elements.
+The large value of the ρ indicates a large number of distinct elements.
+Because of the uniform distribution of the hash function, we can say that the large ρ implies the high probability of having a large number of distinct elements.

 Part C:
-Our Estimation was wrong because the paper clearly states that the alogrithm gives asymtotic good results i.e. as the number of elements in the stream reaches ∞, the estimation error reaches 1.30/√m where m is the number of buckets.
+Our Estimation was wrong because the paper clearly states that the algorithm gives asymptotic good results i.e. as the number of elements in the stream reaches ∞, the estimation error reaches 1.30/√m where m is the number of buckets.

 Part D.
-In our algorithm we've used 6 bit hash function, and a bucket size of 4, but the usual numbers are 32-bit or 64-bit hash functions and 1024 or 2^10 buckets.
+In our algorithm we've used 6-bit hash function, and bucket size of 4, but the usual numbers are 32-bit or 64-bit hash functions and 1024 or 2^10 buckets.
 The paper talks about many design decisions for optimizations.
 ```

 ##### Example Walkthrough:
 Stream = ['a', 'b', 'c', 'd', 'e', 'f', 'b', 'c', 'e'].